 - Juice of one lemon

-- Spoon in the mango chutney and lime pickle and sliced onions.
+- Spoon in the mango chutney and lime pickle.
 Then add the yogurt one tablespoon at a time.
 You need to stir continuously so that the yogurt doesn’t curdle.

-- To serve, swirl in the dried fenugreek leaves and check for seasoning, adding salt to taste.
+- To serve, add the dried fenugreek leaves (kasoori methi) by rubbing it between your fingers and then the garam masala.
+Check for seasoning, adding salt and pepper to taste.
 Squeeze the lemon juice over the top and garnish with the fresh coriander.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.